hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments/gua-sha.md

 Because Gua Sha stimulates movement and opens the pores, your body is temporarily more vulnerable to environmental factors immediately after treatment.
 </p>
 <ul class="list-disc pl-6 mb-6 space-y-2">
-    <li><strong>Avoid Wind and Cold:</strong> For 24 hours after treatment, keep the treated area covered.
+    <li><strong>Avoid Wind and Cold:</strong> For 4 hours after treatment, keep the treated area covered.
 Avoid direct exposure to drafts, air conditioning, or cold winds.
 The pores are open, and entering cold air can cause the muscles to seize up again.</li>
-    <li><strong>Hydrate:</strong> Drink plenty of warm or room-temperature water.
+    <li><strong>Hydrate:</strong> Drink warm water.
 The release of metabolic waste requires adequate hydration to flush these toxins out of your system.</li>
     <li><strong>Rest:</strong> Your body is undergoing a healing process.
 Allow yourself some downtime to let the treatment settle in.</li>
 </ul>
 <p class="mb-6">
-The marks ("Sha") typically fade within 2 to 4 days, depending on your circulation.
+The marks ("Sha") typically fade within 2 to 7 days, depending on your circulation.
 Seeing these marks is a positive sign that the treatment has successfully acted on the stagnation in your tissues.
 </p>